AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/engagement-map/engagement-map-overview.md

 ---
 # Engagement Map Overview {#engagement-map-overview}

-The Engagement Map allows you to build out reusable Smart Campaigns with the help of intuitive visuals.
+The Engagement Map allows you to intuitively visualize your Smart Campaigns.
 It offers full backward compatibility with all existing Marketo Engage Smart Campaigns, without the loss of any current features.

 >[!NOTE]
 >